 The quickest and easiest method for me is to just shave the corn off the cob with a short, sharp knife.
 Take a damp kitchen towel and place a large glass bowl or fry pan on top.
 This will help keep the bowl or pan from moving.
 Then, take two sheets of paper towels to use as a base inside the bowl.

 Place the corn standing up on the paper towel and use the knife to slice the corn off.
 After each cob, take the paper towel and set on top of the kernels.
 It’ll help to keep the cob steady for each one.

 Another method is to just use a spoon and your hands.
 Start by removing one row of kernels with the spoon.
 Once removed, use your hand to push the kernels from the cob, starting at the top and moving down, row by row.

 Once you get into a groove it won’t take much time and you’ll retain every part of the corn kernel.
 Here’s a video with a more thorough explanation of how to remove corn kernels quickly without a knife.

 Lets Cream Some Corn

-Allow to cool for about 10 minutes and remove from the pan.
+Allow the creamed corn muffins to cool for about 10 minutes and remove them from the pan.
 These little beauties can be enjoyed immediately.
 I love to slather a little butter on top.

-As mentioned earlier, if preferred, this recipe can easily be converted to a casserole dish.
-Bake about 45 minutes or until set.
+As mentioned earlier, if preferred, this recipe can easily be converted into a casserole dish.
+Bake for about 45 minutes or until set.
 This is a creamy recipe so don’t be alarmed if it’s still moist, though it should be firm.
 A little jiggly, as you can see below.

 Double this batch and freeze half for a quick addition to any meal.